petero2018/take-home-trustpilot/README.md

 - **[tp_data_project](tp_data_project/README.md)** – dbt project that models raw data into API-ready tables.

 Both projects share the DuckDB file in `data/` and are containerised for easy CI/CD integration.
+In production, as the database will be hosted on cloud/other infrastructure, I'd split the two projects so dedicated repository to host the api and data rather than a monolith.

 ## How the brief is addressed